 We’ve recently seen shades of blue reappearing across Texas, but how much growth potential do they really have?
 And what should campaign strategists in Texas, Democrat and Republican, focus on heading into a consequential midterm election and beyond?

-Independent Voters Will Decide the Political Future of Texas
+Independent Voters Can Decide the Political Future of Texas

 Resonate’s voter data shows that Independent voters are positioned to dictate the political future of Texas.
 This represents an unbelievable persuasion opportunity for campaign strategists on both sides of the aisle.

-Consider this: our models show Texas Republicans still outnumber Democrats by 11%.
-This is in line with the 2016 presidential results where Trump bested Clinton by 9%.
-However, what’s most indicative of the state’s landscape is the number of self-identifying Independents is equal to self-identifying Republicans.
+Consider this: our models show registered voters identifying as Republicans outnumber those who identity as Democrats by 15%.
+This is in line with the 2016 presidential results where Trump bested Clinton by roughly 10%.
+However, what’s most indicative of the state’s landscape is self-identifying Independents now account for 29% of all voters in Texas.

-When you combine Third Party voters with the Independents, this audience now surpasses Republicans by 9%.
+When you combine self-identifying Third Party voters with Independents, this audience now accounts for 35% of all Texas voters.

-February 9, 2018 Resonate Data on Texas Adult Population – Political Affiliation Insight
+February 12, 2018 Resonate Data on Texas Registered Voters – Political Affiliation Insight

-The above data strongly suggests the path to victory in Texas goes right through the Independent vote, the largest and most powerful voter bloc in Texas today.
+The above data strongly suggests the path to victory in Texas can go right through the Independent vote.
 The ability to accurately identify and understand this audience, at scale, is crucial for campaigns either looking to keep Texas red or bring the blue back.

 Eyes on Independents in 2018 Senate Election